 Juniors should not have to guess which club to use.
-They should always know the carry distances of each club in their bag - and for advanced juniors also how far a 3/4 and 1/2 shot will carry.
-The use the above printable yardage card to note carry distances during a practice or lesson session, preferably based on Trackman data or similar type of distance measuring equipment.
+They should always know the carry distances of each club in their bag - and for advanced juniors also how far a 3/4 and 1/2 shot will carry - especially wedges.
+Use the above printable yardage card to note carry distances during a practice or lesson session, preferably based on Trackman data or similar type of distance measuring equipment.

 Some tips for recording club yardages: